RuleBasedIntegration/RuleBasedIntegration.github.io/downloadRubi.md

 ```mma
 FileNameJoin[{$UserBaseDirectory, "Applications"}]
 ```
-This installs the Rubi package in Mathematica's repository for packages.
+This installs the Rubi package on your computer in Mathematica's Applications repository for packages.

 # Instructions for Uninstalling Rubi